mendix/docs/content/en/docs/studio/general/language-support.md

 ## 1 Introduction

-Delivering your Mendix app in multiple languages is an important capability for reaching a wide audience.
-Using the language features of Mendix, you can quickly make your app multilingual and translate the content to many other languages.
-This means that texts that are presented to end-users, such as button captions, screen titles, menu items, can be translated to other languages.
+Delivering your Mendix app in multiple languages is an important capability when you want to provide the same app to people speaking different languages.
+Using the language features of Mendix, you can quickly make your app multilingual and translate your page content to all configured languages.
+This means that texts that are presented to end-users, such as button captions, screen titles, menu items, can be translated to other languages than the default language.

 {{% alert color="info" %}}